-- We have one Clinical practitioner I and two Clinical practitioner II's. - d.
-What plans do you have over the next two years to maximize access and utilization of local alternatives for competency restoration?
-If not applicable, enter N/A. - To increase the mental illness and competency awareness and education, to avoid the revolving door phenomenon & minimizing mentally ill individuals from acquiring new criminal charges due to lack of treatment. - With the funding of Senate Bill 292, CHCS will continue to explore options with community stakeholders to reopen the 15 bed CSU to offer short-term residential treatment, including medical and nursing services, designed to reduce acute symptoms of mental illness and prevent admission to an inpatient mental health facility, including the state hospital. - Both ACT (treatment coordinated by a multidisciplinary team with high staff-to-client ratios that assumes 24/7 responsibility for clients' case management and treatment needs) and FACT (ACT-like program adapted for consumers involved in the criminal justice system and focused on preventing arrest and incarceration.
+What plans, if any, are being developed over the next two years to maximize access and utilization of local alternatives for competency restoration?

+- CHCS seeks to increase the mental illness and competency awareness, education, and to avoid the revolving door phenomenon and minimizing mentally ill individuals from acquiring new criminal charges due to lack of treatment. - With the funding of Senate Bill 292, CHCS will continue to explore options with community stakeholders to re-open the 15 bed CSU to offer short-term residential treatment, including medical and nursing services, designed to reduce acute symptoms of mental illness and prevent admission to an inpatient mental health facility, including the state hospital. - Both ACT (treatment coordinated by a multidisciplinary team with high staff-to-client ratios that assumes 24/7 responsibility for clients' case management and treatment needs) and FACT, an ACT-like program adapted for consumers involved in the criminal justice system and focused on preventing arrest and incarceration.

-- 11. Does your community have a need for new alternatives for competency restoration?
-If so, what kind of program would be suitable (i.e., Outpatient Competency Restoration Program, inpatient competency restoration, jail-based competency restoration, etc.)? - Existing Outpatient Competency Restoration programs are a great alternative for keeping Incompetent to Stand Trial defendants incarcerated if they are good candidate based on assessments.
-Also, an Inpatient Competency Restoration Program would be a more suitable venue for severe offenders.
-CHCS does not currently operate a jail-based competency restoration program. - 12.
+Does the community have a need for new alternatives for competency restoration?
+If so, what kind of program would be suitable (i.e., Outpatient Competency Restoration Program inpatient competency restoration, Jail-based Competency Restoration, etc.)?

+• Existing Outpatient Competency Restoration programs are strong alternatives for keeping Incompetent to Stand Trial defendants incarcerated if they are deemed a good candidate based on assessments.
+An Inpatient Competency Restoration Program would be a more suitable venue for severe offenders.
+CHCS does not currently operate a jail-based competency restoration program.
 What is needed for implementation?
-Include resources and barriers that must be resolved. - Closer supervision to inmate in order to detect early sign of mental illness and quick referral for competency evaluation and treatment.
+Include resources and barriers that must be resolved.

+Closer supervision to incarcerated individual is needed to detect early sign of mental illness and quick referral for competency evaluation and treatment.
 One of the barriers is refusal of dismissing TBI/ABI, dementia, Alzheimer disorder/cases with 2nd or 3rd degree felonies.
-Defendants who suffer from these neurocognitive or chronic disorders are just being warehoused and will never be restored to competency.
+Defendants who suffer from these neurocognitive or chronic disorders are warehoused and will never be restored to competency.

-II.D Seamless Integration of emergent psychiatric, substance use, and physical healthcare treatment
+II.D Seamless Integration of emergent psychiatric, substance use, and physical healthcare treatment and the development of Certified Community Behavioral Health Clinics (CCBHCs)